BobaZooba/xllm/GUIDE.md

 ### Data pipeline

 What happens to the data?
-One step of training is described below
+Description of one training step:

+- Every sample is transformed into a dictionary with designated keys in the `get_sample` method of the `Dataset`
 - Each sample is transformed into a dictionary with specified keys in the get_sample method of the Dataset
-- A batch is assembled, and the batch goes through a collator, which is responsible for `tokenization`, `label preparation`, in other words, for **preparing the input data for the model**.
+- A batch is assembled, and passed through a `collator`, which is responsible for `tokenization`, `label preparation`, in other words, for **preparing the input data for the model**.
 The collator knows which keys it needs to accept as input and how to process each key
 - The batch is processed by the `compute_loss` method of the `Trainer`, and this method returns the `loss`.
 A `backward`